Microbicide Trials Network

 The study underwent extensive and rigorous review by NIAID, NICHD, the U.S. Food and Drug Administration (FDA) and the University of Pittsburgh Institutional Review Board (IRB), as well as local IRBs in the other countries where sites are conducting EMBRACE.
 IRBs ensure that studies are scientifically valid and ethically conducted by providing oversight throughout the duration of a trial.

-Because EMBRACE is an observational study that does not involve investigational products or risky procedures, few safety concerns are anticipated.
-Nevertheless, study investigators will closely monitor participants.
-Women will be referred to local services for prenatal care.
+Because EMBRACE is an observational study that does not involve investigational products or risky procedures, few safety concerns have been anticipated.
+Nevertheless, study investigators are closely monitoring participants.
+Women are being referred to local services for prenatal and postnatal care.
 If investigators find medical concerns when examining infants, referrals will be made to local pediatricians for care.
 The study site staff offers HIV testing for infants, as well as pre-test and post-test counseling for the infants’ parents and guardians.
 Staff at study sites make every effort to protect participants’ privacy, but it is still possible that others may learn of a participant’s involvement in the study.
-Study staff will offer counseling and other support services to participants as needed.
+Study staff offer counseling and other support services to participants as needed.

 Women who agree to participate in EMBRACE sign an informed consent form and parents or guardians sign an informed consent form for the infants.
 The process of obtaining written informed consent ensures that women understand the procedures, as well as possible risks and benefits of the study.
 Participants are under no obligation to participate and may leave the study at any time, without consequence.